ritchieng/dlami/README.md

 Also, I have included Keras and OpenAI Gym as a bonus!
 You can do most of your work.
 Other packages are easily installed with pip if you need anything else.

 ## How to find?
-Under community AMI, search for TFAMI.
+Under community AMI, search for TFAMI.v2 or TFAMI.

 ## TFAMI.v2
 - Tensorflow 0.10.0